PowerpediaInterns/mediawiki-bots/pywikibot/scripts/userscripts/feed_external_links/README.md

 The regex can be a pattern string or an object containing a "pattern" string and/or a "flags" array.
 The flags are described in the [Python documentation](https://docs.python.org/3/library/re.html#re.A).

-Keywords are matched case insensitively and excluding word boundaries.
+Keywords are matched case insensitively and with word boundaries.
 This means that "Nuclear" will match "nuclear" but not "nuclearization".

 If case sensitivity and/or word boundaries are desired, a regex can be used instead.
 For example, "Washington" will match "Washington", "non-Washington", and "Washington's" but not "washington".